glwagner/CuBenchmarks/README.md

 # Results in one particular case

 I have a 8 core linux desktop that runs Ubuntu with Intel(R) Xeon(R) CPU E5-2609 v2 @ 2.50GHz processors
 and 64 GB of memory.
-My CPU is a [Quadro P6000]() with 24 GB of on-device memory and 3840 cores.
+My GPU is an [NVIDIA Quadro P6000]() with 24 GB of memory and 3840 cores.

 ## Simple ops